philippelatulippe/Encrypted-email-on-Android/README.md

 locate specific buttons, or to reassure the reader that they're in the right place.

-It was a troubleshooting section.
+It has a troubleshooting section.
 Currently, it is entirely dedicated to setting up K-9 mail, whose set-up wizard needs an overhaul.

 The most complicated part of the guide is the key exchange, which require the